drod4lh/drod4lh/README.md

 ## Hi there 👋

-I'm an IT Systyems Administrator currently working at Launch That, with a strong focus on security, infrastructure, and process control.
+I'm an IT Systems Administrator currently working at Launch That, with a strong focus on security, infrastructure, and process control.

 ### 🔭 I’m currently working on:
 - CI/CD Workflows and Cloud Computing Administration